chase-manning/open-dog-registry/README.md

 #### `coatLength`

-This label describes the length of a dog’s fur from the skin to the tip.
+This label describes the length of a dog's fur from the skin to the tip.
 It affects the dog's overall appearance and can influence grooming needs and seasonal care.
 Is a positive integeter between 1 and 5 (inclusive).
 Where 1 is short fur and 5 is long fur.

 #### `doubleCoat`